niquewoodhouse/jekyll-blog/wirewax.md

 		 	<div class="unit two-thirds">

 		 		<p>
 		 			People think in 3D spaces.
 Books are in bookcases, bath towels are in the bathroom, &amp; the bathroom is up the stairs.
 Things are always within bigger things/spaces.
-For responsive interfaces breadcrumbs don't cut it.
-I try to treat products I design like architecture - as if I'm making a home people will be living in for a lifetime.
+For responsive interfaces, breadcrumbs don't cut it.
+I try to treat products I design like architecture - as if I'm making a home people might be living in for a lifetime.
 		 		</p>
 		 		<p>
-		 			It involves planning as there’s many things to consider: building a foundation to support an entire project and its design, thinking about users, how they will interact with it, what they need at each step &amp; designing everything in modules to allow flexibility for the future.
+		 			It involves building a foundation to support an entire project and its design, thinking how users will interact with it, what they need at each step &amp; designing in modules to allow flexibility for the future.
 This helps me organise the user interface spatially.
-		 			<span class="block pFocus">I leverage the universal language of animation to explain location &amp; logic</span>
+		 			<span class="block pFocus">I leverage the universal language of animation to explain location &amp; logic.</span>
 		 		</p>

 		 	</div>